td-github-training/td-github-training.github.io/docs/docs/basic/git/what-is-git.md

 # What is Git?

-Git is a popular version control system used for both open source and commercial software development
+Git is a popular version control system used for both open source and commercial software development.

 Git has the following unique features: